shihlinlu/typescript-react-demo/README.md

 # typescript-react-demo

-Working demo of TypeScript of React.
+Working demo of TypeScript, React, and Redux.